EIonvv/Lion/readme.md

     C++ Compiler: GCC or Clang.

-    Python 3: Required for the setup command.
+    Python 3: Required for the setup command (Reverse Shell).

     Linux Environment: The application is designed to run on Linux.
 ---